Where does ITA Airways fly its new 3-Class Airbus A321neo?

 • EI-HXG

 You might have caught on that all ITA Airbus A321neo registration numbers start with EI-HX.
-For those not accustomed with the ITA Airways A321neo cabin config, it features:

 • 12 Business Class flat-bed seats